Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 My neck starts to give out, my lungs burning as the air is stolen from my body.
 My tongue starts to burn, water being turned to steam, my eyes blurring.

 Throwing myself away from the pump, I hit a wall.
-Again, trying to e
+Again, trying to escape, I hit a wall.
+Walls everywhere, surrounding, trapping,